urbit/urbit.org-reloaded/content/docs/userspace/gall-guide/8-subscriptions.md

 can unsubscribe from any paths.

 The subscription paths an agent defines can be simple and fixed like `/foo/bar/baz`.
-They can also be dynamic, taking data of a particular atom aura encoded in certain elements of the path, and then decoding it to an atom of that aura.
+They can also be dynamic, containing data of a particular atom aura encoded in certain elements of the path.
 These paths can therefore be as simple or complex as you need for your particular application.

 For a deeper explanation of subscription mechanics in Arvo, you can refer to Arvo's [Subscriptions](/docs/arvo/concepts/subscriptions) section.